axondeepseg/axondeepseg/docs/source/documentation.rst

 Known issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. The GUI is unable to load large images.
-The exact maximum dimensions can varry depending on your graphics card.
-In our testing, we couldn't load images with a side larger than 2048 pixels.
-2. The FSLeyes installation doesn't always work on Linux.
+1. The FSLeyes installation doesn't always work on Linux.
 Refer to the `FSLeyes installation guide <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/install.html>`_ if you need.

 Testing the installation
 -------------------------------------------------------------------------------